Dankoman/klipper/docs/Rotation_Distance.md

 gearbox" is more accurately configured with `gear_ratio: 57:11`.

-If several gears are used on an axis then it is possible to provide a comma separate list to gear_ratio.
+If several gears are used on an axis then it is possible to provide a comma separated list to gear_ratio.
 For example, a "5:1" gear box driving a 16 toothed to 80 toothed pulley could use `gear_ratio: 5:1, 80:16`.